Stratum (linguistics): Unattested substrata

 In the absence of all three lines of evidence mentioned above, linguistic substrata may be difficult to detect.
 Substantial indirect evidence is needed to infer the former existence of a substrate.
-The nonexistence of a substrate is difficult to show, and to avoid digressing into speculation, burden of proof must lie on the side of the scholar claiming the influence of a substrate.
+The nonexistence of a substrate is difficult to show, and to avoid digressing into speculation, the burden of proof must lie on the side of the scholar claiming the influence of a substrate.
 The principle of uniformitarianism and results from the study of human genetics suggest that many languages have formerly existed that have since then been replaced under expansive language families, such as Indo-European, Afro-Asiatic, Uralic or Bantu.
 However, it is not a given that such expansive languages would have acquired substratum influence from the languages they have replaced.

 Several examples of this type of substratum have still been claimed.
 For example, the earliest form of the Germanic languages may have been influenced by a non-Indo-European language, purportedly the source of about one quarter of the most ancient Germanic vocabulary.
 There are similar arguments for a Sanskrit substrate, a Greek one, and a substrate underlying the Sami languages.
 Relatively clear examples are the Finno-Ugric languages of the Chude and the "Volga Finns" (Merya, Muromian, and Meshcheran): while unattested, their existence has been noted in medieval chronicles, and one or more of them have left substantial influence in the Northern Russian dialects.